Bulgaria

 Project language: English

-Academic credits available: Up to 9 ECTS credits are available through the New Bulgarian University, Bulgaria.
+Academic credits available: Up to 12 ECTS credits are available through New Bulgarian University, Bulgaria.

 WATCH STUDENT TESTIMONIALS!

 During the 7th and 6th millennia BCE, the Balkan Peninsula was a gateway through which farming, animal husbandry and Neolithization spread from Anatolia and the Near East to Europe.
-This new population gradually settled down and got familiar with the surrounding region, suitable agricultural areas, raw sources and so on.
-In the 6th millennium BCE their economy, social organization, trade and cultural contacts evolved, to reach their peak in the 5th millennium BCE.
-In the beginning of the 5th millennium the earliest metallurgy in European and global prehistory (the processing of copper and soon after, gold) appeared in the Balkans.
-Thus, this period is known as Copper age, Chalcolithic, Eneolithic or Final Neolithic.
+This new population gradually settled down and became familiar with the surrounding region, suitable agricultural areas, raw materials, etc. In the 6th millennium BCE, their economy, social organization, trade and cultural contacts evolved and reached their peak in the 5th millennium BCE.
+At the beginning of the 5th millennium BCE, the earliest metallurgy in European and global prehistory (the processing of copper and, soon after, gold) appeared in the Balkans.
+Thus, this period is known as the Copper Age, Chalcolithic, Eneolithic, or Final Neolithic.

-The continuative inhabitance of the same suitable places during these millennia led to the formation of a settlement phenomenon, characteristic of the Near Eastern and Balkan prehistory – the multilayered tell-sites.
+The continuous habitation of the same suitable places during these millennia led to the formation of a settlement phenomenon, characteristic of Near Eastern and Balkan prehistory – the multilayered tell-sites.

 Tell Yunatsite is located near the modern village of Yunatsite in Southern Bulgaria.
-It is among the biggest tells in Europe with a diameter of approximately 110 m/360 ft and height of 12 m/39 ft above the modern surface.
+It is among the largest tells in Europe, with a diameter of approximately 110 m / 360 ft and a height of 12 m / 39 ft above the modern surface.
 Tell Yunatsite was first excavated in 1939 by the Bulgarian archaeologist Vasil Mikov.
-In 1976, regular excavations were restarted and have continued on an annual basis.
-Subsequently, research at Tell Yunatsite has grown into an important research program under the National Institute of Archaeology and Museum, Bulgarian Academy of Sciences.
-At times, Greek and Soviet archaeologists have joined the research at the site and today this is an international research effort directed by Bulgarian scholars.
-The field school will be held for seventh year and is a joint cooperation between Balkan Heritage Foundation (BHF), the Regional Museum of History in Pazardzhik, the Tell Yunatsite Excavation Team from the National Institute of Archaeology and Museum, Bulgarian Academy of Sciences and the Institute for Field Research.
+In 1976, regular excavations were restarted and have continued to the present day.
+The current field school will be held for the twelfth year in 2026, and it is a cooperation between the Balkan Heritage Foundation (BHF), the Regional Museum of History in Pazardzhik, the Tell Yunatsite Excavation Team from the National Archaeological Institute with Museum at the Bulgarian Academy of Sciences and the Center for Field Sciences.

-To date, approximately one third of the tell has been excavated.
-This work yielded rich collections of archaeological materials, and the sterile soil has not yet been reached.
-There is a medieval cemetery at the top of the tell, followed by a Roman period level, two Iron Age levels, another dated to the Early Bronze Age, and finally a Chalcolithic/Final Neolithic level.
+To date, approximately one-third of the tell has been excavated, which has yielded a rich collection of archaeological materials.
+There is a medieval cemetery at the top of the tell, followed by a Roman period level, two Iron Age levels, a thick layer consisting of 17 levels dated to the Early Bronze Age, and finally a Chalcolithic layer with at least 6 levels attested so far.
 It is unknown if the cultural history of the tell begins in the Chalcolithic/Final Neolithic period or whether older Neolithic occupation layers exist.

-The archaeological field school takes place at the Tell Yunatsite lowest excavated layer, which corresponds to the time of Europe’s first prehistoric civilization in the 5th millennium BCE.
-The intense study of these very first complex societies in Europe began 40 years ago with the excavation of the Varna Copper Age necropolis.
-That excavation was the first to demonstrate the rise of social complexity in the region.
-It is during this time that metal processing became widespread and it is the earliest dates for such transformative technological innovation.
-Data suggest that it is the world’s earliest mass production of both copper and gold (the world’s oldest gold treasure was found in the Varna Copper age necropolis), the first urban settlements in Europe, distinct social and political stratification, and pictograms and characters interpreted by some scholars as the world's oldest script (as on the Gradeshnitsa tablet, for instance).
-The area of this civilization stretches from Anatolia across the Balkans to the Carpathian basin and the steppes of Eastern Europe.
-It collapsed around the end of the 5th millennium BCE under the pressure of drastic social and demographic changes, which were presumably caused mainly by climate change but were exacerbated by foreign invasions.
+The archaeological field school takes place at Tell Yunatsite's lowest excavated layer, which corresponds to the time of Europe’s first prehistoric civilization in the 5th millennium BCE.
+The intensive study of these very first complex societies in Europe began 40 years ago with the excavation of the Chalcolithic necropolis in Varna on the Bulgarian Black Sea coast.
+It is during this time that metal processing became widespread, and it is also the earliest date for this transformative technological innovation.
+Data suggests that it is the world’s earliest mass production of both copper and gold (the world’s oldest gold treasure was found in the Chalcolithic necropolis in Varna).

-Recent excavations at Tell Yunatsite indicate that the Chalcolithic/Final Neolithic period settlement covered an area far larger than the tell itself and consisted of uptown (acropolis?) and a downtown district.
-The uptown section was surrounded by a five meter wide clay wall and a broad and deep ditch.
-Buildings in this part were placed closed to each other, creating an almost unbroken urban fabric.
-The Chalcolithic/Final Neolithic settlement experienced a violent event at ca. 4,200-4,100 BCE.
-Evidence suggests deliberate destruction by outsiders.
-Many skeletons of children, elderly men, and women were found scattered on floors, suggesting a massive massacre.
-Those who survived returned and resettled at the Tell, but soon even they left.
+Recent excavations at Tell Yunatsite indicate that the Chalcolithic/Final Neolithic period settlement covered an area far larger than the tell itself and consisted of an upper town (acropolis?) and a downtown district.
+The uptown section was surrounded by a five-meter-wide clay wall and a broad and deep ditch.
+Buildings in this part were placed close to each other, creating an almost unbroken urban fabric.
+The Chalcolithic/Final Neolithic settlement experienced a violent event ca. 4,200-4,100 BCE.
+There is evidence of a massive massacre and deliberate destruction by outsiders, as many skeletons of children, elderly men, and women were found scattered on building floors.
+Those who survived returned and resettled at the tell, but soon even they left.
 At that point, Tell Yunatsite and the area around it were abandoned for more than 1,000 years.
-During this time, a sterile layer accumulated over the last Chalcolithic/Final Neolithic layer.

-Excavations in the last years shed new light on the stratigraphy and development of the Chalcolithic/Final Neolithic, and brought new interesting discoveries on architecture techniques, subsistence practices (including large amounts aof charred grains and even fruits), trade connections and different crafts.
-Among the most spectacular findsm are a golden bead and a couple of golden amulets, which are among the earliest golden artifacts in the world.
+Excavations in the last years have shed new light on the stratigraphy and development of the Chalcolithic/Final Neolithic and brought new interesting discoveries, such as architecture techniques, subsistence practices (including large amounts of charred grains and even fruits), trade connections, and various crafts.
+Among the most spectacular finds are a golden bead, predating the Varna I cemetery, and a couple of golden amulets, which are among the earliest golden artifacts in the world.

 The Field School

-The aim of the project is to provide participants with a theoretical background on the development of Neolithic cultures in Southeastern Europe with a focus on Final Neolithic/Chalcolithic, Europe’s first civilization, and with practical experience in excavating a complex prehistoric tell-site.
+The project aims to provide participants with a theoretical background on the development of Neolithic cultures in Southeastern Europe, with a focus on the Final Neolithic/Chalcolithic periods, and with practical experience in excavating a complex prehistoric tell-site.

 This field school provides a unique glimpse into the rise and fall of arguably the earliest European civilization.
-In 2025, field school students will take part in further excavation of the burned Final Neolithic/Chalcolithic layer buildings.
-Faculty and students will work together and explore why and how did one of the earliest proto urban centers in Europe emerge in the beginning of the 5th millennium BCE, and what are the reasons that caused its collapse 800 years later.
+In 2026, field school students will participate in further excavation of the buildings from the burned Final Neolithic/Chalcolithic layer.
+Faculty and students will work together and explore why and how one of the earliest proto-urban centers in Europe emerged at the beginning of the 5th millennium BCE, and what the reasons were that caused its collapse 800 years later.

-There are three field school sessions (two consecutive two-week sessions and one four-week session) available.
+There are two field school sessions available (one four-week session and one two-week session).
 Each of them covers the following three modules:

-• Fieldwork including excavation of the Final Neolithic/Chalcolithic layers and structures, which includes practicing basic excavation techniques as well as screening, sifting and flotation; the development of archaeological field documentation by maintaining a field journal on a daily basis, filling context sheets and labels, drawing an elevation plan/ a ground plan/ a cross-section, 3D positioning of finds, taking coordinates with a dumpy level, as well as taking photographs at the site;
+• Fieldwork and workshops, including excavation of the Final Neolithic/Chalcolithic layers and structures, which features practicing basic excavation techniques as well as screening, sifting and flotation; the development of archaeological field documentation by maintaining a field journal daily, filling context sheets and labels, drawing a ground plan/cross-section, 3D positioning of finds, taking coordinates, as well as taking photographs at the site;

-• Excursions to the Pazardzhik Regional Museum of History; the ancient town of Plovdiv including the Archaeological Museum, Old Town Quarter and major Roman monuments; and Stara Zagora including the Regional Museum of History, Roman monuments and the Museum of Europe's best-preserved Neolithic (5600 BCE) dwellings.
+• Excursions to the Pazardzhik Regional Museum of History; the ancient town of Philippopolis - present day Plovdiv, including the Archaeological Museum, Old Town Quarter and major Roman monuments; and Stara Zagora, including the Regional Museum of History, Roman monuments and the Museum of Europe's best-preserved Neolithic dwellings (5600 BCE).

-Students who are required to prepare field reports and presentations for their universities can receive additional instruction and assistance.
+Students who are required to prepare field reports and presentations for their universities will receive additional instruction and assistance.

 All participants will receive: